alam-R/dummyAttachFile/README.md

 # dummyAttachFile
-Tiny cypress command to upload fast large files to an input.
+Tiny cypress command to upload fast large files to an HTML input type="file".
+The file that will be uploaded is empty.
+Multiple attribute is not supported {yet}.

 # Installation